DoctorKhan/The-Human-Experiment-Book/src/20_part_control/40_generational_war.md

 - **The Withdrawal**: **The Werdh-anes** left the entire system—**The Reges**, **The Gneh-tah**, and humans—trapped on Earth to resolve their dysfunction
 - **The Fall**: Not just humanity's fall, but the fall of the entire local divine hierarchy

 "The Mesopotamian sources preserve this tragedy," Dr. Chen explained.
 "What we've been interpreting as conquest was actually a planetary lockdown.
-Everyone became prisoners—**The Reges** became wardens of a prison they couldn't escape."
+Everyone became prisoners—**The Reges** became wardens of a prison they couldn't escape.
+But they were brilliant wardens.
+They created human systems to maintain their control: the **\*koryos** warrior bands, the Sintashta chariot technology, the entire ideological framework that justified their dominance."

 ## The Survival Transformation: From Research to Domestication